xarray-contrib/xarray.dev/src/posts/datatree/index.md

 This was a big feature addition!
 For a [decade](https://github.com/pydata/xarray/discussions/8462) there have been 3 core public xarray data structures, now there are 4: [`Variable`](https://docs.xarray.dev/en/stable/generated/xarray.Variable.html#xarray.Variable), [`DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html#xarray.DataArray), [`Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html#xarray.Dataset), and now [`DataTree`](https://docs.xarray.dev/en/stable/generated/xarray.DataTree.html#xarray.DataTree).

-Datatree represents arguably one of the single largest new features added to xarray in 10 years - the migration of the existing prototype alone added >10k lines of code across [80 pull requests](https://github.com/pydata/xarray/pulls?q=is%3Apr+label%3Atopic-DataTree+is%3Aclosed), and the resulting datatree implementation now contains contributions from at least 25 people.
+Datatree represents arguably one of the largest new features added to xarray in 10 years - the migration of the existing prototype alone added >10k lines of code across [80 pull requests](https://github.com/pydata/xarray/pulls?q=is%3Apr+label%3Atopic-DataTree+is%3Aclosed), and the resulting datatree implementation now contains contributions from at least 25 people.

 We also had to resolve some really [gnarly design questions](https://github.com/pydata/xarray/pull/9063) to make it work in a way we were happy with.